 What percentage of people in this occupation are self-employed?

-The Labour Force Survey also gives us some information about self-employment.
 This occupation (Supervisors, Printing and Related Occupations) is part of a larger group called Contractors and Supervisors, Trades and Related Workers (NOC 721).
-According to the Labour Force Survey (2009), 45% of workers in this group were self-employed, while the average for all occupations was 16%.
+According to the Labour Force Survey (2012), 39% of workers in this group were self-employed, while the average for all occupations was 15%.

 What percentage of people in this occupation are members of a union?

 This occupation (Supervisors, Printing and Related Occupations) is part of a larger group called Contractors and Supervisors, Trades and Related Workers (NOC 721).
-According to the Labour Force Survey (2009), the unionization rate for this group was 31%, which is equal to the unionization rate for all occupations.
+According to the Labour Force Survey (2012), the unionization rate for this group was 35%, while the unionization rate for all occupations was 32%.

 - Date Modified: